Cluster A. Bible

 This course is part of a two-part series exploration of the major doctrines of the Christian church from the perspective of the Wesleyan-Holiness tradition.
 This particular part will focus on the doctrines pertaining to the relationship between God and humanity.

 This course has Introduction to Theology as its prerequisite.
-The course THE211 Christian Doctrines 1 is a preferred prerequisite.
+It is preferred but not required that students take Christian Doctrines 1 first.

 THE22 Nazarene History and Polity